CarlosReyesV/Web-Page-Tamales-Fiesta-Mexicana-v2/README.md

 The "admin" folder, contains the CMS (Content Management System), with all PHP and CSS respective files.

-note: The variables "servername, username, password and db_name" on files such as "insertar", "borrar", "con", "conexiones", "validar", "actualizar", "editar" and "conect", have my local server, user, password and database, keep that on mind.
+note: The variables "servername, username, password and db_name" on files such as "insertar", "borrar", "con", "conexiones", "validar", "actualizar", "editar" and "conect", have my local server, user, password and database, keep that in mind.

 note: The limit of this project is that CMS cannot create new tables and new pages.